gterty019/AAAI25MIPENS/README.md

 # Prerequisites
 1. **Bash** **Shell**: Ensure you have a Bash-compatible shell to execute the script.
-2. **Python 3.x:** The script calls several Python scripts.
+2. **Python 3.x:** The shell script calls several Python scripts.
 Ensure Python 3 is installed and accessible via python3.
 3. **Python Dependencies:** Install any required libraries for the Python scripts.
 Common dependencies include:
    - numpy
    - pandas